dovudo/DwScript/README.md

 Ubuntu phone(if have 'python')
 ```
 ##P.S.
-In 'Windows' may be some problems of python run
+Python might have some problems running on windows

 Use:
 > C:\Python27\python.exe 'way to the script'